|

 This increased blood flow can benefit heart health and contribute to the reduction of inflammation in the body.

-According to a 2021 research published in NCBI, regular sauna bathing has been found to decrease the risk of sudden cardiac death, coronary heart disease, and overall mortality rates.
-It can also lead to reduced inflammation, improved lipid profile, and a ~50% reduction in the risk of stroke and hypertension.
+According to a 2021 research, regular sauna bathing has been found to decrease the risk of sudden cardiac death, coronary heart disease, and overall mortality rates.
+It can also lead to reduced inflammation, improved lipid profile, and a ~50% reduction in the risk of stroke and hypertension1.

 Reduce Oxidative Stress Reduction